mattmess1221/dlvsix/README.md

 unzip vscode-extensions.zip
 ```

+### Automated installation

+After extracting the zip file on the offline host, you can run the install scripts for an automated install process.

+- `install-server.sh`: Installs the vscode server.
+- `install-extensions.py`: Installs the extensions in bulk, both client and server (Requires `--install-server`).
+This is faster than installing each extension individually.

+If you wish to install manually, continue reading.

 ### Client

 From here on for the client, installation is straight-forward.
 Simply run the vscode user setup from `dist/[COMMIT]/` as on any other host.